Buddy’s troubling behaviour

 My best friend from college has a boyfriend.
 He is two years older to her and not a good person.
 He is verbally and sometimes physically abusive, extremely possessive and doesn’t care for her at all.
 I have tried everything from being brutally honest to being supportive.
 I have tried telling her parents, but they won’t do anything.
 I want to help her out what should I do?

 Ans: At times when people close to us might be in situations that we feel are going to hurt them eventually, however, due to their own limitations or personal reasons they are unable to see the logic that we might be trying to show them.
 Thus, in situations like these you can exhaust all your options, but if the person isn’t in a state to understand your arguments, there is only so much you can do.
-Being her best friend and not being able to help her might be difficult to accept, but you have done everything so far and it’s best to watch out for her so that at any point you feel she requires you, you can be there for her without any judgments or “I told you so”.
+Being her best friend and not being able to help her might be difficult to accept, but you have done everything so far and it’s best to watch out for her so that at any point you feel she requires you, you can be there for her without any judgements or “I told you so”.

 An anxious lover